Workplace Harassment Cases

 Workplace harassment cases involve legal issues arising from inappropriate behavior, discrimination, intimidation, or abuse experienced by employees within a professional environment.
 Indian law provides strong legal protections to ensure that workplaces remain safe, respectful, and free from harassment for all employees.

-At Rekha Associates, we provide legal assistance in workplace harassment matters by advising employees and organizations on their rights and legal responsibilities.
-Our services include legal consultation, representation in complaints before appropriate authorities, assistance in internal investigations, and guidance on compliance with workplace harassment laws.
+At Advocate Rekha, we provide legal assistance in workplace harassment and POSH Act matters by advising both employees and organizations on their legal rights, workplace responsibilities, and compliance requirements.
+Practicing before the Madras High Court and Madurai Bench, Advocate Rekha offers legal consultation, representation in complaints before appropriate authorities, assistance in internal investigations, and guidance on compliance with workplace harassment laws.

 Know Your Rights